Please read the school regulations before you apply

 Christians must remember that the way they dress is a definite indication of their character and has a direct impact on their testimony.
 Students are expected to wear attire becoming to men and women of holiness, honoring the principles of modesty and simplicity.
 The following dress standards have been established for all students attending this Bible School.
 All students are expected to meet their home church standards in addition to these standards.

 A simple cape dress is required, without lace or frills.
 Dresses shall be of solid color and of modest design; the length shall be at least halfway between the knee and the ankle, with sleeves extending well below the elbow.
 Dress material shall not be sheer, clinging, or red in color.
-If tie belts are worn on dresses, tie ends are to be short, side-tie style only.
+If tie belts are worn on dresses, tie ends are to be short.
 Hosiery shall be black or off-black.
 Dress shoes shall be black.
 Black winter dress boots may be worn only by permission from the administration.
 Shoes with narrow or high heels are not permitted.
-Booties or anklets are not to be worn.
-Knee socks are permitted at times when non-dress shoes are worn, but shall not be white in color.
+Socks worn with non-dress shoes must extend above the dress hemline.
+For activities (such as volleyball, etc.), leggings that meet the socks are to be worn.
 Sweaters and jackets are not to be form fitting.
 Vests and pullovers are not permitted because of their tendency to be form fitting.

 Hair shall be arranged in modesty and simplicity, without the influence of current fads.